Rate this article

 For instance, if you target GPT, LlaMa, LaMDA, or other big-name LLMs, you’ll need NVIDIA V100 or A100 GPUs, which cost up to $10,000 per processor.
 These initial resource requirements create a barrier, preventing many businesses from implementing LLMs.

 In contrast, SLMs have significantly fewer parameters, typically ranging from a few million to several billion.
-They rely on:
+They rely on various AI optimization techniques, such as:

 • Knowledge distillation to transfer knowledge from the same-family pre-trained LLM.
 For example, DistilBERT is a lightweight iteration of BERT, and GPT-Neo is a scaled-down version of GPT.